mr-mixas/Struct-Diff.pm/README.md

     Represent unchanged items.

-Diff format: metadata alternates with data therefore diff may represent any structure of any data types.
-Simple types specified as is, arrays and hashes, if changed, contains subdiffs with original for represented items addresses: indexes for arrays and keys for hashes.
+Diff format: metadata alternates with data and, as a result, diff may represent any structure of any data types.
+Simple types specified as is, arrays and hashes contain subdiffs for their items with native for such types addressing: indexes for arrays and keys for hashes.

 Sample:

     old:  {one => [5,7]}
     new:  {one => [5],two => 2}
-    opts: unchanged items (U) omitted
+    opts: {noU => 1} # omit unchanged items

     diff:
     {D => {one => {D => [{I => 1,R => 7}]},two => {A => 2}}}